 Lumbini is located in the Rupandehi district of southern Nepal close to the Indian border.
-It is renown for being the official birthplace of The Buddha, Siddhartha Gautama.
+It is renown for being the official birthplace of Siddhartha Gautama who became The Buddha.

 The main site is known as Lumbini Development Zone which is sealed in by a perimeter fence.
 Bordering the zone is Lumbini Bazaar which is a small village/town where accommodation, restaurants and transportation can be found.